NorthernMan54/homebridge-HTTP-IRBlaster/README.md

     }
 ```

 Please note, this URL is an example from my configuration controlling my Panasonic SA-PM53 mini system.
 These will not work for you, unless you have the same stereo.
-And the fireplace is one with a radio remote with this FCC ID Rtd-g6rh.
+And the fireplace is one with a radio remote [https://valorfireplaces.com/features/remote-controls.php] with this FCC ID Rtd-g6rh.
 To control the fireplace, I just wired in a 315MHZ Transmitter module in place of the LED/Transistor.

 # options

 * stateful - The default behavior this is to turn itself off one second after being turned on.
 However you may want to create a dummy switch that remains on and must be manually turned off.  ie "stateful": true
+* busy - How long should the switch stay on in HomeKit ( in seconds ),  defaults to 1 second.

 # Roadmap